Placements and Clinical Foundation years

 The Employment and Training Corporation in Malta screens all third country national applications for a single work permit.
 The Corporation takes into account labour market considerations, including the national situation with regard to surpluses and shortages in the specific employment sector.

 US and Canadian students can study on the five-year MBBS (Malta) Programme directly after high school without first undertaking a four-year college undergraduate degree.
-Students may apply to stay in Malta for their early postgraduate training at the end of the five-year MBBS (Malta) programme or apply for residency in their home country, without having to undertake a four-year postgraduate medicine qualification.
+Students may apply to stay in Malta for their early postgraduate training at the end of the five-year MBBS (Malta) programme or apply for residency in their home (or indeed third) country, without having to undertake a four-year postgraduate medicine qualification.

-The Sponsor Note on our listing in the World Directory of Medical Schools (WDOMS) confirms that the MBBS degree, awarded by the Barts & The London School of Medicine in Malta, is acceptable to the Education Commission of Foreign Medical Graduates (ECFMG).
+The Sponsor Note on our listing in the World Directory of Medical Schools (WDOMS) confirms that the MBBS degree, awarded by Barts & The London School of Medicine and Dentistry, QMUL in Malta, is acceptable to the Education Commission of Foreign Medical Graduates (ECFMG).
 This means that current students and graduates of this medical school are eligible to apply for ECFMG certification.
 If the USMLE Steps 1 and 2 CK and Step 2 CS requirements are satisfied, graduates may continue and take Step 3.
 This acceptability by ECFMG also allows our students and graduates to sit Part 1 of the Medical Council of Canada Qualifying Examination (MCCQE).